 - Fulfill UArizona strategic plan expectations for retention and graduation rates.

-- Track employability and return on investment for all CALS degrees.
+- Track employability and return on investment for all CALES degrees.

 - Decrease student costs by delivering online coursework within degree.